-If you want to cook on your salt block, make sure its at least 1.5 inches thick, preferably 2 inches thick.
+If you want to cook on your salt block, we recommend making sure it is at least 1.5 inches, preferably 2 inches, thick thick.
 We work with local producers in Pakistan to make sure the blocks are made from high quality salt crystals.
 All blocks have some imperfections, but we grade all of our salt blocks by hand to help ensure your cooking experience is problem free.

 Heating your salt block is the most challenging part.
-The number one rule is - Go Slowly!
-Salt is a relatively soft cooking surface.
-As it heats, it will naturally develop cracks and crevices.
-These will grow overtime, until the block breaks.
+The number one rule is to go slowly!
 The slower you heat it, the longer it will last.
 This is especially important the first few times you use your block.

 Place your block over a gas range or grill.
 If you have an electric stovetop, use a metal ring (such as a tart pan with a pop-off bottom, or wok ring) to lift the block off the burner.
 Start by heating the block on the lowest possible setting, for at least 15 minutes, until the block has warmed to about 200°F. After this, increase the heat increment about every 10 minutes, from low to medium and from medium to high.
 If you're not sure, go slower.
 It will take at least 35 minutes to heat.
 If your block is larger than 8x8x2, it will take a longer time to heat up.
 Smaller blocks will heat faster.

-Use a thin metal spatula - don't use plastic.
-For medium-rare, it should only takes about 5 seconds to cook each side.
+Use a thin metal spatula or tongs, don't use plastic.
 The cook time depends on how thick the steak is and how hot you heated the block.
-If this is your first time cooking with Himalayan salt, we recommend cooking one piece at a time to make sure everything is right.
+If this is your first time cooking with Himalayan salt, we recommend cooking one steak at a time to make sure everything is right.
 Once you're comfortable, put on as many pieces as the block can hold without the pieces touching.

 When the steak is done, remove from the block with your spatula.
 You can leave the block on the burner and cook with it for several hours, scrapping off any accumulated food matter with a metal scraper or spatula as you go.